sitrox/workhorse/README.md

 This setting is recommended for all setups and may eventually be enabled by default.

+## Transactions

+By default, each job is run in an individual database transaction.
+An exception to this is when performing ActiveJob jobs using `perform_now`, where no transaction is created.

+### Transaction callback

+By default, transactions are created using `ActiveRecord::Base.transaction { ...
+}`.
+You can customize this using the setting `config.tx_callback` in your `config/initializers/workhorse.rb` (see commented out section in the generated configuration file).

+### Turning off transactions

+You can turn off transaction wrapping in the following ways:

+- Globally using the setting `config.perform_jobs_in_tx = false` in your `config/initializers/workhorse.rb`.
+This is not recommended as running jobs without transactions can potentially be harmful.

+- On a per-job basis.
+This is the recommended approach for jobs that either open up their own transaction(s) or jobs that explicitly do not need a transaction for whatever reason.

+  Usage of this feature depends on whether you are dealing with an ActiveJob job or a plain Workhorse job class.

+  For ActiveJob:

+  1. Add the following mixin to your job class (usually `ApplicationJob`):

+     ```ruby
+     class ApplicationJob
+       include Workhorse::ActiveJobExtension
+     end
+     ```

+  2. Use the DSL-method `skip_tx` inside the job classes where you want to disable transaction wrapping, e.g.:

+     ```ruby
+     class MyJob < ApplicationJob
+       skip_tx

+       def perform
+         # Something without transaction
+       end
+     end
+     ```

 ## Exception handling

 Per default, exceptions occurring in a worker thread will only be visible in the